srikanthashish/meditation-visuals/README.md

 <tabcaption>

 <i><b>Table 2.</b> This table presents sample single-channel EEG recordings obtained from a healthy adult participant during a meditation session.
-The recordings are shown in the first three rows and represent a subset of the full dataset.
-Of particular interest are the pre-calculated attention and meditation scores, which are displayed in the eighth and ninth columns, respectively (marked with an asterisk, '__*__').</i>
+The recordings are shown in the first three (of 300) rows and represent a subset of the full dataset.
+Of particular interest are the pre-calculated attention and meditation scores, which are displayed in the eighth and ninth columns, respectively (both are marked with an asterisk, '__*__').</i>

 </tabcaption>